Bioeconomy visions' chairs

 Biotechnology vision

-The Bioecology Vision Chair’s role is pivotal in championing the World Bioeconomy Association’s commitment to ecological harmony and social considerations.
-Leading discussion around this topic, the Bioecology Vision Chair drives initiatives with sustainable practices to optimise land, energy, nutrient usage, promote biodiversity, reinforce crop and include social relationships with the environment.
+The Bioecology and Social Vision Chair’s role is pivotal in championing the World Bioeconomy Association’s commitment to ecological harmony and social considerations.
+Leading discussion around this topic, the Bioecology and Social Vision Chair drives initiatives with sustainable practices to optimise land, energy, nutrient usage, promote biodiversity, reinforce crop and include social relationships with the environment.

 Bioecology vision